PART 3

 God is the only Enforcer and Judge on Judgement Day:

-“Master of the Day of Judgment."
-5:6
+Possessor of the Day of the Religion.
+1:4

-Hadith attributed to the prophet:
+Hadith attributed to the Prophet:

 The Myth of Intercession

-17- The violation of the rules of a WILL:
+17- The violation of the rules of a Will:

 The Quran says: